jonassiewertsen/statamic-butik/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/jonassiewertsen/statamic-butik.svg?style=flat-square)](https://packagist.org/packages/jonassiewertsen/statamic-butik)

 "Butik" is a Scandinavian term for a small or medium-sized shop.
-Exactly what this Statamic addon will be crafted for.
+Exactly what this Statamic addon has been crafted for.

 It is my goal to create a wonderful e-commerce solution, for small to medium-sized online shops.